-Inset dormer windows will usually be accepted on the rear roof slopes but only rarely on the front or the side.
-They should not dominate the roof slope.
+Inset dormer windows will usually be accepted on the rear roof slopes but only very rarely on the front or the side depending on their visibility from the CA and on the original design of the house in question.
+Dormer windows should not dominate the roof slope.

 Dormer windows should be of traditional design.
 A roof shape in keeping with the original profile is preferred but a flat roofed dormer may be necessary in smaller or shallower roofs, to allow 500mm to the ridge, valleys and hips.
 All dormer windows should be finished with moulded eaves, cornices and timber fascias.
 Where possible the window(s) of the dormer should align with the windows of the main house.
+In some instances, where the roof slope is either too shallow or too small,, the insertion of a dormer window may be considered totally inappropriate.